 Change Your Workout Program Once Your Body Completely Adapts

-While adapting to your exercise routine is a good thing, it can also work against you.
+While adapting to your exercise routine is good, it can also work against you.
 Once your body gets accustomed to a program, the workout will no longer challenge you, and you will stop making progress.
 The solution is to challenge your body and stimulate it with new exercise routines.

 Do not change your exercise routine too frequently.
 The best time frame would be to alter your sessions every 6-8 weeks.
 Remember that when you are changing your exercises, you do not have to convert everything at once.
 For instance, you can opt to change one major exercise at a time.

-Also, consider making small weekly changes to your workout program that will give you detailed, measurable improvements.
+Also, consider making small weekly changes to your workout program to give you detailed, measurable improvements.
 One of the best times to change your workout is at the end of your training cycle during your deload week.